edberwick/edberwick.github.io/aboutme.md

 While technology pays the bills, it isn't my only passion.

-Outside of work you'll often find me behind a camera.
+Outside of work you'll often find me behind a camera, at the Gym or on a rugby pitch

 I enjoy photography, particularly motorsport and sports photography, and some of my favourite memories have been captured at events such as the Le Mans 24 Hours.